mbwatson/radx-datagen/README.md

 ## 🚧 Development

+To develop both the `API` and `UI` simultaneously, we can spin up both.

 1. clone this repo & move into project root
 2. spin up development `api` and `ui` servers: `docker compose up`
 ```bash